 Downtown Commons will be accepting housing applications and deposits for the Fall 2021 semester in early April.
 Students who submit their application and deposit will be contacted about move-in dates and on-campus COVID testing protocols.
 Please contact Keriann McDonough if you have any housing-related questions.

 Welcome!
 We are glad you are interested in on-campus housing at UNH Manchester.

-Located at 1000 Elm Street, UNH Downtown Commons will offer double and triple rooms, on-site dining, laundry facilities, cable TV, internet and more.
+Located at 1000 Elm Street, UNH Downtown Commons offers double and triple rooms, on-site dining, laundry facilities, cable TV, internet and more.
 The residence hall is just a 14-minute walk to campus, and only steps from downtown Manchester’s vibrant restaurants, shops and nightlife.

-We’ve also partnered with the New Hampshire Institute of Art to offer 10- or 19-meals-per-week plans in the NHIA dining hall, located on-site at 1000 Elm.
+We’ve also partnered with New England College to offer 10- or 19-meals-per-week plans in the NEC dining hall, located on-site at 1000 Elm.

 |Meal Plan Rates||Per Semester|

 Cat's Cache provides cashless access to products and services at UNH Manchester and Durham

 Cat’s Cache is a debit account encoded on your UNH Manchester ID card.
 All ID holders have a Cat's Cache account that can be used as soon as a deposit is made to the account.
 In order to use online account management features, you must log into MyUNH and select the “Cat’s Cache” tab.
 Once that is accomplished, you can view transactions, statements and balances, make deposits and suspend a lost or stolen card.

 - Fully refundable without penalty (entire balance must be refunded at once)